SGhuman123/Python-Bootcamp-codes-for-Udemy-course/InternationSpaceStation/README.md

 - main_for_github.py is to my personal code for this challenge to determine the distance of the ISS from my current location.
 - main 2.py is the provided solution by the course instructor, Dr Angela Yu.

+## Sidenotes:
+- For both main_for_github.py and main 2.py you may want to adjust the lattitude and longitude values to suit your current location instead of what is shown in the code.